 Desirable experience/skills

-- Nonviolent direct action and community organising/solidarity work. - Competence in photography or video. - Research and reporting on human rights and/or development work. - Knowledge of Arabic and/or Hebrew.
+- Nonviolent direct action and community organising/solidarity work. - · Competence in photography or video. - Research and reporting on human rights and/or development work. - Knowledge of Arabic (especially Levantine Arabic) and/or Hebrew.

 Support for EAs of Colour